-Why do Conditional Ratings need to be reversed?
+Why do Conditional or Unsatisfactory Ratings need to be reversed?

 A Conditional rating impacts your business’ bottom line in many ways: